 Goals also need to be SMART:

 It is quite easy to sit down and write a vague plan about what it is you are going to do.
-Try to make it as detailed as possible rather than a simple "wish list" for your law firm.
+Instead try to make it as detailed as possible rather than a simple "wish list" for your firm.

 Please resist the temptation to write down throw away lines such as you want to be number one or you don’t care about being number one, you just want to be the best.